ReproducibiliTea-org/reproducibiliTea/_posts/2023-01-24-ReproducibiliTeaIn2023.md

 * and we are looking to rework our community outreach.

 Like last year, we will also reflect on our recruiting process.
 We will add that soon.
 In the mean time, we are always looking for ideas.
-If you yourself want to get involved, have a cool idea you think we could tackle, or have some critic for us, please [get in touch](mailto: ReproducibilITea@gmail.com)
+If you yourself want to get involved, have a cool idea you think we could tackle, or have some critique for us, please [get in touch](mailto: ReproducibilITea@gmail.com)

 In conclusion: A new year, a new steering committee and a lot of things to do.

 We are looking forward to it.